 Protein, in the form of enzymes and hormones, ensures that the metabolism of the body remains in a healthy shape.

-Protein helps to keep your immune system strong and fight off disease-causing bacteria and viruses.
+Protein can help keep a child’s immune system strong and thus help him fight off disease-causing bacteria and viruses.
 Protein works as antibodies that provide assistance to the immune system.

 Protein helps in the production of haemoglobin which is an important component of the blood as it helps to carry oxygen to all parts of the body.

-As children grow in age, the ideal quantity of protein required by the body also increases.
-Since protein is an important nutrient for your child, it is necessary to ensure that the ideal protein requirements for children are fulfilled on a daily basis.
+A child’s protein requirements depend on his body and his age.
+Since protein is an important nutrient for your child, it is necessary to ensure that your child’s ideal protein requirements are met on a daily basis.